tobias-fyi/tobiasfyi/content/workshop/trash_panda/trash-panda.md

 takes a photo in the app, it is sent to the detection API.
 The trained model runs inference on the image, and sends back the class of item with the highest probability.

+## Post-Mortem

+### Improvements

+* Could have used image classification instead of object detection
+  * Easier to get and label much more data
+  * Could've used more training images/classes